Jayden-Lind/LINDS-Puppet/README.md

 ## Password lookups

 Passwords are done by external lookups on a yaml file.
-This allows flexibility to store config without storing the password in Git.
+This file is encrypted with git-crypt.

 `/etc/puppetlabs/code/environments/production/data/password.yml`